Nathan Lowndes: Career

 In March 2002, he returned to England with Plymouth Argyle, then managed by Paul Sturrock, who had signed him to St Johnstone four years earlier.
 He helped the club to the Second Division title in 2003–04, scoring ten goals in 33 games.
-Over the course of his two years with Plymouth, Lowndes made 57 appearances and scored twelve goals, playing mostly as a substitute or out of position at wide midfield.
+Over his two years with Plymouth, Lowndes made 57 appearances and scored twelve goals, playing mostly as a substitute or out of position at wide midfield.
 He joined Martin Foyle's Port Vale in November 2004, but was released in May 2007 after failing to make an impact at the club.
-He was though a first team regular in the 2005–06 campaign, in which he made 41 of his 67 Port Vale appearances, and scored six of his seven Vale goals.
+He was though a first-team regular in the 2005–06 campaign, in which he made 41 of his 67 Port Vale appearances, and scored six of his seven Vale goals.
 He subsequently joined League Two side Chester, who were managed by Bobby Williamson, Lowndes's manager at Plymouth for a short time.
 In January 2008 he was the subject of interest from Conference side Torquay United.
-The move did not go through but Lowndes did not play again for Chester due to injury, and on 23 April 2008 his contract was cancelled by mutual consent.
+The move did not go through but Lowndes did not play again for Chester due to injury.
+On 23 April 2008 his contract was cancelled by mutual consent.
 In May 2012, Lowndes came out of retirement when he signed for Scottish Junior side Scone Thistle; he balanced his playing duties with his job serving Tayside Police.